inblockio/docker-mediawikibackup/README.md

 # Docker AutoMediaWikiBackup

 A lightweight image for creating and managing scheduled [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki) backups.

-Runs a slightly modified [AutoMySQLBackup](https://sourceforge.net/projects/automysqlbackup/) utility for scheduled database backups and integrates scripts for backing-up a MediaWiki installation.
+Runs a slightly modified [AutoMySQLBackup](https://sourceforge.net/projects/automysqlbackup/) utility for scheduled database backups and integrates scripts for backing-up a WikiMedia installation using a MySQL or MariaDB database.

 Derivative work of [Docker AutoMySQLBackup](https://github.com/selim13/docker-automysqlbackup).
 During development code may be use-case specific.
 Fork repo to meet your needs.